PratikSinghavi/My-Projects/MOGLIE/README.md

 * Simply run using the following command after navigating to the directory where main.py is located:

 ``` >> python3 main.py ```

+#### Additional Notes:
+* The output.html will not show images when opened, the purpose is to verify if the html document is genreated with correct img tags and src property.
+Inspect the code to understand how the images are attached in the mail.